 In this study, an automated system has been designed to help exercising subjects to track a predetermined HR profile.
-Three kinds of control methods (ISMC, PID and relay controller), which are simple to design and implement, were deployed and tested in this project.
+Three kind of control methods (ISMC, PID and relay controller), which are simple to design and implement, were deployed and tested in this project.
 The significance of this study, compared to other published data, is the fact that the biofeedback signals are synchronized with respect to the positions of the pedals.
 To this end, in the case of the PID or ISMC controller, by adjusting the time duration and the frequency of the auditory signals, the HR of the subjects is forced to track the profile.
 To implement this idea, a new control system strategy has been designed, termed an actuator-based event-driven control system.
-In addition, for comparison, a simple relay controller and a conventional PID controller using a fixed-rate biofeedback mechanism have been used with their performances compared to the actuator-based event-driven PID control as well as ISMC.
-Experimental results, which were carried out on male participants, validated the effectiveness of the system.
+In addition, for comparison, a simple relay controller and a conventional PID controller using a fixed-rate biofeedback mechanism have been used with their performances compared to the actuator-based event-driven PID control.
+Experimental results which were carried out on twelve healthy male subjects, validate the effectiveness of the system.